 You may book a facility or venue for your own private event by contacting [email protected]

-Annual passes expire one year from the date of purchase.
-To double check your expiry date, please call (403) 268-8500 and have your pass number ready.
+Annual memberships expire one year from the date of purchase.
+To double check your expiry date, please call (403) 268-8500 and have your membership number ready.

 For ticketed events, do we have to pay admission as well?

 Ticketed events generally occur after the Park is closed, or the gate admission fee is included in the cost of the ticket.

 Some exceptions to this include our afternoon Tea on the Verandah, River Forth lunches and special event brunches where admission needs to be purchased separately.

 Heritage Park gift cards are available before the front gates at Reception, Front Gate, Gasoline Alley Museum, the Selkirk Grille, Railway Café, and the Haskayne Mercantile Block.
 Inside the summer seasonal Historical Village gift cards can be purchased at Gledhill's Drugstore, Botsford Harness Shop and at the Calgary Town Hall.

 Does anyone live in the Park?